anjalibhosale96/anjalibhosale96.github.io/README.md

 ## Portfolio

-I am a frontend developer with 1 year of experience.
+I am a frontend developer with 1+ years of experience.
 I have hands on experience working with web frameworks and technologies.
 I have extensively worked on react and javascript.

 I have desire to deep dive into user facing experience and build systems to help support them.